temporalio/cli/CONTRIBUTING.md

 This will expect every non-parent command to have a `run` method, so for new commands developers will have to implement `run` on the new command in a separate file before it will compile.

+Once a command is updated, new docs must also be generated:

+    go run ./temporalcli/internal/cmd/gen-docs

+This will auto-generate a new set of docs to `temporalcli/docs/`.
+If a new root command is added, be sure to add it to git tracking, as each doc file represents a top level command, like `temporal activity`.

 ## Inject additional build-time information
 To add build-time information to the version string printed by the binary, use